 Official Website

-You can easily go for Abu Dhabi traffic fines check by visiting their official website.
+You can easily go for an Abu Dhabi traffic fines check by visiting their official website.
 Just provide the required information like your traffic code, ID number, plate details, and driving license details to inquire about your fines online.

 Phone App